JoshuaMarden/sigma_notes/PHP/Read-To-Go Answers/Worked 𖥔 Effective 𖥔 Team/An instance of a time I have worked Effectively As a Team.md

 	- It felt good to tame some of the chaos.

 - III ^bfb0b2
-	- Staff hours were cut
+	- Staff hours were cut.
-	- People left
+	- People left.
-	- Could not be replicated or maintained.
+	- Could not be maintained!

 ### REFLECTION

 - I  ^e2fe61
-	 - Obviously communication was key
+	 - Communication was key but...
-	 - But not communication as people typically think
+	 - GOOD teams are special, protect them

 - II ^88f724
-	- Patience, and non-verbal communication.
+	- We used: Non-verbal communication.
-	- Observation
+	- Observation, lots of patience

 - III ^fd4ad9
 	- the Zenith was when we could anticipate one another's needs
-	- That was always impressive.
+	- Synergy

 - IV ^b571b3
-	-  I want to feel that way again
+	-  We were __competent__, __formidable__
 	- To bring order to chaos with competent people